 A committee was convened, and the presence of the ship’s captain was demanded.
 Captain Samuel Ball confessed to “having the mischievous Drug on board,” but he claimed that he had not known about the cargo until too late.

-Ball didn’t want everyone mad at him!
-He wanted the blame to lie with those merchants responsible for his cargo.
-Was he being genuine or just punting responsibility?
+Was Ball being genuine or just punting responsibility?
 Either way, it worked.

 The committee called upon the importers of the tea, who indicated that they “were ready and willing to do any Thing, which the Committee should be of Opinion would most effectually contribute to preserve the Peace and Quiet of the Community.”